WiktoriaZielinska/Adaptive-Mesh-Refinement/Visualizing With VisIt/README.md

 ---

 ## Steps 13 - 14: Visualizing the Data
-You’re now ready to load and visualize your simulation data in VisIt.
+This section explains how to load and visualize the simulation data in VisIt.
+Once the data is loaded, you can begin to see the results of your simulation.
+Visualization is the core step for analyzing simulation results, allowing you to visually interpret complex data in the form of plots, meshes, and other representations.

 ### 13. This screen will pop up, and it will shortly disappear when VisIt is ready to visualize your data: